Jack Rochon

-Jack Rochon is a Canadian producer, songwriter and classically trained multi-instrumentalist, best known for work with Sean Leon, Daniel Caesar, Charlotte Day Wilson, and his various contributions to 2024 Beyoncé album Cowboy Carter.
+Jack Sheppard Rochon is a Canadian producer, songwriter and classically trained multi-instrumentalist, best known for work with Sean Leon, Daniel Caesar, Charlotte Day Wilson, and his various contributions to 2024 Beyoncé album Cowboy Carter.
 He is now based in Los Angeles.

 Early life

 Rochon grew up in Toronto alongside fellow producers Aaron Paris and Akeel Henry.

 Career

 In 2022, Rochon executive-produced singer-songwriter Nija Charles' drill-influenced debut album Don't Say I Didn't Warn You on Capitol Records.
 In 2023, Rochon produced single "Regardless" for new OVO Sound signee Naomi Sharon.

 Rochon has also frequently worked with singer-songwriter Charlotte Day Wilson, who credited Rochon (in a bid to escape what she describes as “perfectionist tendencies”) with "pushing her to be the best she could be while avoiding getting bogged down in the details that she felt had marred recording in the past" in a recent interview with The Fader celebrating the release of 2024 album Cyan Blue.

 In 2024, Rochon was recently nominated in the Best Engineered Album, Non-Classical category at the 67th Annual Grammy Awards for his production contributions to Cyan Blue.
 On March 30, 2025, Rochon won the Jack Richardson Producer of the Year Award at the 2025 Juno Awards for his extensive contributions to Cowboy Carter, Crash, and Cyan Blue.